What makes The Yellin Center the best option for struggling students?

 A Clinical Perspective

-Dr. Yellin’s experience as a pediatrician informs every element of our clinical approach.
+Dr. Yellin’s extensive experience as a pediatrician informs every element of our clinical approach.
 Applying the concept of differential diagnosis, our clinicians consider all possible aspects of academic struggle.
 A medical and neurological examination is a component of most assessments, and can help to determine if any medical conditions are affecting learning.
 As a physician, Dr. Yellin can prescribe medications where indicated.